Cutting down trees with a Markov chainsaw: A novel transformation of the Brownian CRT

-in the sense of uniform convergence on $[0,\infty)$. \end{cor} \begin{proof} If $\xi$ is the Poisson$(1)$ distribution then $\sigma=1$.
-Uniform convergence on compacts follows from Theorem~\ref{thm:localtime}.
-Furthermore, as noted in the remark just before Lemma~\ref{lem:masslimit}, in this case $T^n$ is distributed as a uniform Cayley tree on $[n]$ with labels removed.
-Also, $\hat{T}^n$ is again distributed as a uniform Cayley tree with labels removed, and $\kappa^n(T^n)$ is the distance between $u^n$ and $v^n$ in $\hat{T}^n$, it follows from Theorem~\ref{thm:key} that $\kappa^n(T^n)/n^{1/2}$ converges in distribution to a Rayleigh random variable.
+in probability in the sense of uniform convergence on $[0,\infty)$. \end{cor} \begin{pf} If $\xi$ is the $\operatorname{Poisson}(1)$ distribution, then $\sigma=1$.
+Uniform convergence on compacts follows from Theorem~\ref{teolocaltime}.
+Furthermore, as noted in the remark just before Lemma~\ref {lemmasslimit}, in this case $T^n$ is distributed as a uniform Cayley tree on $[n]$ with labels removed.
+Also, $\widehat{T}^n$ is again distributed as a uniform Cayley tree with labels removed, and $\kappa ^n(T^n)$ is the distance between $u^n$ and $v^n$ in $\widehat{T}^n$, it follows from Theorem~\ref{teokey} that $\kappa^n(T^n)/n^{1/2}$ converges in distribution to a Rayleigh random variable.